aengusl/latent-adversarial-training/README.md

 arXiv and BibTeX coming soon!

+See our models on Hugging Face Hub at [https://huggingface.co/LLM-LAT](https://huggingface.co/LLM-LAT).

+## This repository

 This repository contains code for implementing latent adversarial attacks and latent adversarial training (LAT) in LLMs.